peeu32/Team-14/README.md

 *Figure 1: Line graph showing the Trend of Average Delay Time Over the Years.*

 ## The Best-Performing Model:
-- The best-performing model was Optimized Random Forest, with an R² score of 0.89, MSE of 7.97 and MAE of 0.37.
+- The best-performing model was Optimized Random Forest, with an R² score of 0.89, MSE of 7.97 and MAE of 0.37, achieving the lowest MAE and highest R².
+- XGBoost had competitive performance but slightly underperformed Random Forest.
+- The stacking model showed improvements in some cases but added complexity.

 ![image](https://github.com/user-attachments/assets/b05538a0-1a69-4018-a453-f3a729f759e2)